Nevada CCW Questions

 Yes. here in the West, you can apply in person for a non-resident permit in both Oregon and Washington.
 Read the requirements here.
 By having an Oregon and Washington permit, you can carry a concealed firearm in every western state, except for California and Colorado.

-Tip: Oregon is a “discretionary issue” state, which means that a County Sheriff, at his sole discretion, may approve or deny applications for permits at his discretion, for any reason or no reason.
-For that reason, when applying for a non-resident permit in OR, stay away from the liberal (leftist) coastal cities – Portland and Salem, in particular – as they are hostile to gun rights.
-Apply instead in Grant, Josephine Lakeview, Klamath, or Union County, as these are more rural, gun-friendly areas where the Sheriff is more likely to approve non-resident applications.
+Tip: Oregon is a “discretionary issue” state, which means that a County Sheriff, at his sole discretion, may approve or deny applications for permits, for any reason or no reason.
+Knowing this, when applying for a non-resident permit in OR, stay away from the liberal (leftist) coastal cities – Portland and Salem, in particular – as they are hostile to gun rights, and are “enemy territory” for gun owners and Second Amendment supporters.
+Our recommendation for Oregon is that you apply in Klamath County, just across the Nevada border.
+Alternately, apply in Lakeview County.
+These are more rural, gun-friendly areas where the Sheriff is more likely to approve non-resident applications. .

 Armed Guard Questions